tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 Even the [docs](https://downloads.haskell.org/ghc/9.8.2/docs/users_guide/exts/overloaded_record_update.html) explicitly warn against using it.

 There is good news, however.
 A proposal to improve the situation was accepted in [October 2023](https://github.com/ghc-proposals/ghc-proposals/pull/583), and updates should work after this is implemented.
 This will not cover _all_ use cases: type-changing updates will not immediately be supported.
-But this will easily cover 95% of typical record usage.
+But this will easily cover typical record usage.

 ## Solution 2: Optics